scrapinghub/scrapy-poet/docs/providers.rst

 .. note::

     The providers in :const:`scrapy_poet.DEFAULT_PROVIDERS`,
-    which includes a provider for :class:`~HttpResponse`, are always included by default.
+    which includes a provider for :class:`web_poet.page_inputs.http.HttpResponse`,
+    are always included by default.
 You can disable any of them by listing it in the configuration with the priority `None`.

 Ignoring requests